Mark Shadoan, Ed.D., LCSW

 Dr. Shadoan is the Clinical Director of Light Counseling, and works with all ages of clients.
 He provides marriage and family counseling, plus individual counseling with adults, adolescents and children.
 Specialty areas include anxiety disorders, ADHD, adjustment to disability, depressive disorders, trauma due to abuse, and military service.
 Other services such as relationship, parenting or ADHD coaching, workshops, and clinical supervision and consultation for pastors and applicants for clinical licensure can be arranged.

-Dr. Shadoan has been a committed Christian since 1974, a member of the American Association of Christian Counselors, and a member of Rivermont Avenue Baptist Church.
-He has been married to Lynnette Shadoan, LPC, since 1994.
+Dr. Shadoan has been a committed Christian since 1974, a member of the American Association of Christian Counselors.
+He has been married to Lynnette Shadoan, LPC, LMFT, since 1994.

 Lynnette L. Shadoan, M.A., LPC, LMFT

 Lynnette L. Shadoan is a Licensed Professional Counselor and a Licensed Marriage & Family Therapist.
 She graduated from the University of Kentucky with a Bachelor of Arts in Education, where she played basketball for the Lady Kats and was co-captain of the team her senior year.
 She worked for the Fellowship of Christian Athletes for several years, where she found herself counseling with jr. high, high school, and even college students on an informal basis.
 This is when she felt God’s guidance into a counseling ministry.
 She attended Liberty University and obtained her Master of Arts Degree in Counseling, and shortly thereafter began working for the Rapha Treatment Center, which was a Christian, in-patient treatment program.
 She worked for Rapha for several years and eventually was promoted to the position of Director.
 After the unit closed, she worked in private practice for a Christian counseling agency in Richmond, VA.